 - Increasing visibility of press freedom issues in the United States and among the American public;

-- Continuing to work to bring American journalists held hostage abroad safely home, including Austin Tice, the last American journalist detained in Syria;
+- Continuing to work to bring American journalists held hostage abroad safely home, including Austin Tice, an American journalist detained in Syria;

 - Partnering with American universities on internet freedom issues;